luisbrito2900/iOS-Test-App/README.md

 # iOS Test App

 A simple iOS test application built with **Xcode**.
-This project is designed for experimentation, learning, and testing purposes.
+This project is designed for testing purposes.

 ---